funkybob/ugu/docs/emperor.rst

 Emperor
 -------

 So now we need to run two uWSGI processes.
 This isn't such a big deal, but simpler is more reliable, too.

 uWSGI provides what's called ``Emperor`` mode.
 This is where we tell a uWSGI instance how to find uWSGI config files, and when it finds one it will launch and manage a new uWSGI instance running with that config.

 Let's try it with the simple command line:

 .. code-block:: bash

-   $ uwsgi --master --emperor "*.ini"
+   (venv)$ uwsgi --master --emperor "*.ini"

 .. note::
    We need the quotes, otherwise the shell will expand \*.ini to all the ini